-It’s no secret that social distancing guidelines have resulted in extra kitchen time.
-While whipping up your next dish, we challenge you to put your cooking skills to the test and channel your inner chef.
-In celebration of the 51st Anniversary of Earth Day on April 22nd, we’ve teamed up with local Santa Barbara chefs to provide you with delicious, plant-based recipes using locally-sourced ingredients.
+Souvenirs from the places you love to travel don’t always have to come from gift shops.
+We challenge you to channel your inner chef and take a bit of Santa Barbara’s delectable cuisine home with you; in celebration of Earth Day on April 22, we’ve teamed up with local Santa Barbara chefs to provide you with delicious, plant-based recipes using locally-sourced ingredients.
 And boy do our locals love to eat green!
-With Farmers’ Markets serving up fresh produce and a bounty of leafy goodness six days a week, it’s easy to procure the ingredients necessary to create these tasty, nutrient-rich recipes.
+With farmers markets serving up fresh produce and a bounty of leafy goodness six days a week, it’s easy to procure the ingredients necessary to create these tasty, nutrient-rich recipes.

 Ranging in skill level from easy to advance, get ready to enjoy a savory Santa Barbara meal, while feeling good about the food you’re eating.
-It’s time to don your best apron and get to cooking with these 5 plant-based recipes.
-Bon Appétit!
+It’s time to don your best apron and get to cooking with these five plant-based recipes.
+Bon appétit!

 Located in Downtown Santa Barbara, Satellite is a farm-to-table restaurant that focuses on conscious, quality farming and fresh local ingredients with an ever-evolving food program that showcases Santa Barbara’s bountiful seasonal harvests.

 Chef Emma West’s Curried Cauliflower Soup recipe is both seasonal and nutritionally appropriate during these times of mindfulness and the desire to stay healthy.
 Loaded with anti-inflammatory and antioxidant ingredients, be sure to stock up on these ingredients the next time you visit your local farmers market.